json-api/json-api/format/index.md

 /photos
 ```

+Collections of resources **SHOULD** be treated as sets keyed by resource ID.
+The
-The URL for an individual resource **SHOULD** be formed by appending the
+URL for an individual resource **SHOULD** be formed by appending the resource's
-resource's ID to the collection URL.
+ID to the collection URL.

 For example, a photo with an ID of `"1"` will have the URL: